 the contrast using viscose ribbon yarn

 Pattern repeats are sorted out, out of work needles correct positions critical, many false starts, then onto yarn crankiness.
-Two “shawls” are now knit, approximately 16 inches by 64 inches, one in off white cashmere, the other in over spun wool.
+Two “shawls” are now knit, approximately 16 inches by 64 inches, one in off-white cashmere, the other in over spun wool.
 They are large enough to drape around shoulders, lightweight enough to wrap for warmth as scarves.
 Both required washing to remove sizing, are now very different in body and touch.
 My favorite way to “block” laundered items is air drying on a wool rug after a couple of spin cycles in the washer.
 I use pressing/steaming if appropriate to fiber, do have blocking wires, but they have only ever seen daylight as substitutes if I “lose” ribber cast on comb wires.
-Next in this family will be a shot at knitting this item with thin ribbon.
-Here are the completed drying twosome with their purl side public face.
-Knit side is interesting as well, duplicating the hand technique swatch exactly.
+Next in this family will be a shot at knitting this item with a thin ribbon.
+Here is the completed drying twosome with their purl side public face.
+The Knit side is interesting as well, duplicating the hand technique swatch exactly.
 Yarn weights used are pushing boundaries for KM, knitting is extremely slow after design/yarn problems are all sorted out.
 Though this online post follows camera documentation that began yesterday, the actual process has occurred over the past 2 weeks.

 The fabric as a hand technique, dropped stitches included

 The challenge: creating a downloadable stitch pattern that will automatically select appropriate needles and duplicate this texture.
-Yarn used will be varied and different weights.
+Yarn used will be varied and have different weights.
 Pusher/needle set up both beds critical, then there must be an edging…more to follow.